Foxlease: Sixth World Conference

 The Sixth World Conference was held at Foxlease from 5–12 July 1930.
 Helen Gwynne-Vaughan chaired this conference at which the constitution of the World Association of Girl Guides and Girl Scouts, drawn up at the previous international conference, was settled.
 Olave Baden-Powell was also unanimously voted World Chief Guide by the twenty-eight countries recognised by the World Bureau.
 This conference also approved the idea of a World Flag, an idea originally proposed by South Africa some years earlier.

 The first International Trainers' Conference was held simultaneously with the World Conference.

-Gifts from around the Globe
+Gifts from around the globe

 New Zealand

 In 1926, each member of the New Zealand Guide Association gave one penny.
 This bought a wooden inlaid writing desk made of New Zealand timber which was given to Foxlease.

+Foxlease Singing Circle

+In October 1983 Sue Stevens established the Foxlease Singing Circle.
+She invited around 30 Guide leaders from around the UK to Foxlease for a weekend of singing, “to see whether or not it would work!”
+She was only able to host two weekends with the Singing Circle before she died.
+The group continues to meet, and some of her protégés, including Pat Belringer, Eryl Evans and Hilary Stokes, continue to write songs.

 Plans for the future

-Plans are being drawn up for the creation of a "Museum of Guiding" to hold the extensive Guiding archives currently in store.
+Plans were being drawn up for the creation of a "Museum of Guiding" to hold the extensive Guiding archives currently in store.

+On 18 May 2023, Girlguiding announced that Foxlease was to be sold along with four other training and activity centres in the UK.